Wednesday, January 14, 2015

 "ALL I DID WAS ADD"

-"OTHERS COULD HAVE DONE THAT IF THEY HAD WANTED TO," WROTE MICHÈLE AUDIN AFTER CONSULTING CEMETERY RECORDS
+"OTHERS COULD HAVE DONE THE SAME IF THEY HAD WANTED TO," WROTE MICHÈLE AUDIN AFTER CONSULTING CEMETERY RECORDS

 • He declares 6500 Communard dead during Bloody Week, an estimate based on burial records at the Père Lachaise cemetery.

 • Robert Tombs follows du Camp's count by estimating 5,700 -7,400 dead.
-A British conservative who backs Brexit and British imperialism, he is considered one of the current specialists on La Commune though it is not his specialty.
+A British conservative who backs Brexit and British imperialism, he is considered one of the foremost specialists on La Commune, though it is not his specialty.

 Audin concludes that the number will never be known, but that the 20.000-30.000 stated by survivors is realistic.
 Images of the time fit that view...